IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Introduction

-In this regard, we propose to simultaneously leveraging the inter-domain data mixing and intra-domain data mixing.
-As shown in Fig.~\ref{motivation}, by mixing the labeled target data and unlabeled target data, an intra-domain mixed data center that is closer to the real domain center than inter-domain mixed center can be achieved.
+In this regard, we propose to simultaneously leveraging the Inter and Intra Domain Mixing (IIDM).
+As shown in Figure~\ref{motivation}, by mixing the labeled target data and unlabeled target data, an intra-domain mixed data center that is closer to the real domain center than inter-domain mixed center can be achieved.
 This is reasonable as semi-supervised learning (SSL) always has a better performance than UDA methods.
-With inter-domain data mixing and intra-domain data mixing, the learning can be deemed as the learning based on the pseudo data center denoted by the gray pentagram (Ours) which is most near the real domain center.
+With inter-domain data mixing and intra-domain data mixing, the learning can be deemed as the learning based on the pseudo data center denoted by the green pentagram (Ours) which is most near the real domain center.
 Attributed to inter-domain mixing and intra-domain mixing, the network can capture more domain-invariant features and promote its performance on the target domain.
-As shown in Fig.~\ref{comparison}, our method achieves an significant promotion on SSDA performance compared to previous state-of-the-art (SOTA) methods, especially when the labeled target data is scarce.
+As shown in Figure~\ref{comparison}, IIDM achieves an significant promotion on SSDA performance compared to previous state-of-the-art (SOTA) methods, especially when the labeled target data is scarce.
 Our contribution can be summarized as follows: \begin{itemize} \item We emphasize the importance of leveraging intra-domain data in a more effective manner within the context of semi-supervised domain adaptation (SSDA).
-Previous SSDA methods have often overlooked the potential benefits of utilizing intra-domain data. \item We propose a novel SSDA framework that emphasizes learning from both inter-domain mixing and intra-domain mixing.
-We also evaluate different domain mixing methods to explore their impact on performance. \item Our proposed SSDA framework achieves state-of-the-art performance on two widely used benchmarks, surpassing previous SSDA methods by a significant margin. \end{itemize}
+Previous SSDA methods have often overlooked the potential benefits of utilizing intra-domain data. \item We propose a novel SSDA framework (IIDM) that emphasizes learning from both inter and intra-domain mixing.
+We also evaluate different domain mixing strategies to explore their impact on performance. \item The proposed IIDM achieves state-of-the-art performance on two widely used benchmarks, surpassing previous SSDA methods by a significant margin. \end{itemize}